Mercedes-Benz Test Air Suspension Compressor

 - Shift the vehicle into the park.
 In some models, you have to start the engine so that the air suspension module would go online.
 On other models, turning the ignition on would suffice.

-- To verify if the compressor is faulty, again, depending on the scanner, there would be some other menu before you could get to the Pneumatic Test.
-In the Pneumatic Test, choose Airmatic Control Unit.
+- To verify if the compressor is faulty, again, depending on the scanner, there would be another menu before you could get to the Pneumatic Test.
+In the Pneumatic Test, choose the Airmatic Control Unit.
 This command will open the Airmatic relief valve on the air compressor for forty seconds to release air from the suspension.
 The compressor will turn on for forty seconds while the pressure sensor measures the air pressure.
-If the compressor fails to fill the tank with 16 bars within forty seconds, then the fault will be stored again, and definitely, your air compressor has a problem and needs replacement.
+If the compressor fails to fill the tank with 16 bars within forty seconds, the fault will be stored again, and your air compressor will have a problem and need replacement.

 Frequently Asked Questions